scientific-python/scientific-python.org/content/en/community/choosing-a-project.md

 There are many ways to begin interacting with project communities:
  - Most projects have a developer mailing list.
- - Many projects also have other communication channels for developers and newcomers, such as slack and discord.
+ - Many projects also have other communication channels for developers and newcomers, such as slack or discord.
  - Projects often have community meetings for developers or newcomers.
  - Consider [watching a project on GitHub][gh-watching].